Adelic line bundles on quasi-projective varieties

 \item In both cases (that $k$ is $\ZZ$ or a field), if $X$ is connected and of finite type over $k$, then $X^\an$ is path-connected.
-In fact, we can assume that $X$ is normal by passing to its normalization.
-We first treat the geometric case that $k$ is a field.
-By blowing-up $X$, there is a flat morphism $X\to C$ to a connected regular curve $C$ over $k$.
-We can further assume that the fibers of $X\to C$ are connected by taking integral closure of $C$ in $X$.
+We can assume that $X$ is normal by passing to its normalization.

+\qquad We first treat the geometric case that $k$ is a field.
+By blowing up $X$, there is a flat morphism $X\to C$ to a connected regular curve $C$ over $k$.
+We can further assume that the fibers of $X\to C$ are connected by taking the integral closure of $C$ in $X$.
 The fibers of $X^\an\to C^\an$ are path-connected by induction and by the well-known case of non-trivial valuation fields.
+There are finitely many (connected) closed curves $C_1,\cdots, C_n$ in $X$ such that $\Im(C_1\to C),\cdots, \Im(C_n\to C)$ is a Zariski open cover of $C$.
+Note that $C_1^\an,\cdots, C_n^\an$ are path-connected by example (2) above, so $X^\an$ is path-connected.

-Note that $C^\an$ is path-connected by example (2) above, so $X^\an$ is path-connected.
-In the arithmetic case, denote by $O_K$ the integral closure of $\ZZ$ in $\CO_X$.
-The fibers of $X^\an\to \CM(O_K)$ are path-connected, and $\CM(O_K)$ is connected by an explicit description similar to (3).
-So $X^\an$ is path-connected. \end{enumerate}
+\qquad In the arithmetic case, denote by $O_K$ the integral closure of $\ZZ$ in $\CO_X$.
+The fibers of $X^\an\to \CM(O_K)$ are path-connected.
+For any finite extension $K'$ of $K$ and any open subscheme $C'$ of $\Spec O_{K'}$, the space $C'^\an$ is connected by an explicit description similar to (3).
+So $X^\an$ is path-connected as in the geometric case. \end{enumerate}

-Note that any multiplicative semi-norm over $\ZZ$ is bounded by the standard archimedean absolute value, and thus belongs to $\CMZ$.
-The space $X^\an$ in the arithmetic space is actually the ``largest'' Berkovich space associated to $X$ defined in terms of multiplicative semi-norms.
+Note that any multiplicative semi-norm on $\ZZ$ is bounded by the standard Archimedean absolute value and thus belongs to $\CMZ$.
+The space $X^\an$ in the arithmetic space is the ``largest'' Berkovich space associated with $X$ defined in terms of multiplicative semi-norms.